 We carry all forms of heating equipment to keep you comfortable all winter long including gas, oil, geo-thermal, heat pumps and more.

 We can retro-fit your house for central air conditioning, taking extra care to protect the aesthetics of your home.
 Ask us to design a home cooling system that works for you.

-Whether it's heating oil, diesel fuel, natural gas, propane, or electricity, you can always trust Homestead to deliver comfort when and where you need it!
+For your energy needs, we supply heating oil, diesel fuel, natural gas, propane, and electricity.
+You can always trust Homestead to deliver comfort when and where you need it!

 Are you happy with your water?
 We provide complete water services including water testing, water filtration, and water purification.
 We also service and install well pumps and well tanks.